Table of Contents

 - consulting firms and similar institutions

-What Is the Budget Allocated to the Call for Projects?
+What was the Budget Allocated to the Call for Projects?

 The total budget allocated to the “Substitution” part of this call is 11.8 million euros.